To Put Into Words (Ibuki Focus)

 Partial Translation Disclaimer: This is a partial translation of the To Put Into Words event story.

-I would love to get this story properly proofread and posted one day!
-If you are a translator interested in JP proofreading this story, feel free to DM me at @citrinesea on X.
+I would love to get this story properly proofread one day!
+If you are a translator interested in JP proofreading this story, feel free to email me or DM me at @citrinesea on Twitter.

-AKATSUKI is a unit embodied by 和 (wa, lit. harmony, but also a self-designator for Japan).
-The word 和風 (wafu, Japanese style) comes from 和.
-During the Meiji Restoration, 和 was central to Japan’s efforts to unify and assimilate new territories under a shared cultural identity.
-On top of his membership, Ibuki's active pursuit of 本当の和風 (true Japanese-style) being the reason he pursues AKATSUKI is inappropriate, bearing this in mind.
+AKATSUKI is a unit embodied by 和 (wa, lit. harmony, but also a self-designator for Japan and Japaneseness, as well as the concept of "for the collective good") and 和風 (wafu, Japanese style).
+During the Meiji Restoration, the philosophy of 和 was central to Japan’s efforts to assimilate new territories under a shared Japanese cultural identity.
+Ibuki's membership in AKATSUKI bears parallels to that assimilation, as the Ryukyu Islands was one of the territories absorbed into Japan.
+Ibuki's character motivation of pursuing 本当の和風 (true Japanese-style) contains parallels to assimilation policies within Okinawa after 1879.

-Additionally, the Ryukyu Disposition was driven by military interests, particularly securing Japan's southern borders from other nations.
+Additionally, having Ibuki join the self-proclaimed "war unit" contains parallels to the military relationship between Okinawa and Japan during the early 19th century.
+The Ryukyu Disposition was driven by military interests, particularly securing Japan's southern borders from other nations.
 In Okinawan schools, national pride was linked to serving Japan’s military goals.
 This had devastating consequences, particularly during the Battle of Okinawa in World War II.
-This in mind, having Ibuki join the self-proclaimed "war unit" is also inappropriate.

 Read the full-length analysis here: Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis.